uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 ##### Project directory

+The new parallel project file system was deployed during the summer of 2020.
+This file system has a capacity of ~10 PB and consists of directories for different research project groups.
+The quota for each project directory ranges between 1 and 5 GB.

 Each project member has their own subdirectory within their group's project directory, where they can store data, scripts, and related files.
+The project file system should be used for most of your CARC work, and it's also where you can collaborate with your research project group.
 Users affiliated with multiple CARC projects will have multiple project directories so they can easily share their files with the appropriate groups.

-The new parallel project file system was deployed during the summer of 2020.
-This file system has a capacity of ~10PB.
-Each CARC user receives their own subdirectory within the directories of each project they belong to, and the quota for each project directory ranges between 1 and 5 GB.

-The project file system should be used for most of your CARC work, and it's also where you can collaborate with your research project group.
-Each project group member will have their own subdirectory within their group's project directory, where they can store data, scripts, and related files.

 The project directory can be located by typing: